ECronin1973/programming-for-data-analytics/README.md

 - **ATU Lecture: Representing Data**
   I watched the lecture in [25-26: 4369 -- Programming For Data Analytics](https://vlegalwaymayo.atu.ie/course/view.php?id=12815) to understand how data like JSON is used in programming and how APIs provide structured data.
 This helped with both retrieving the data (Part A) and comparing it across regions (Part B).

+- ATU Assignment 2 Instructions
+  I followed the assignment instructions provided in [Assignment 2](https://vlegalwaymayo.atu.ie/mod/page/view.php?id=1204016) to complete the task of extracting bank holidays for Northern Ireland and comparing them with those in England/Wales and Scotland.

 - **ATU Lab: Topic 01 – Representing Data**
   I followed the lab exercises in [Lab 01 Datarepresentation.pdf](https://vlegalwaymayo.atu.ie/pluginfile.php/1590492/mod_url/intro/Lab%2001%20Datarepresentation.pdf?time=1759329869806), which showed how to read JSON from the internet using Python.
 This was useful for accessing and printing data in Part A, and for understanding how to loop through and filter data in Part B.